 It happens.
-The happily ever after leaves.
-A change the format of the family enters.
-Divorce is legal, and it is also financial and emotional.
-You have options.
+The “happily ever after” is gone, and there is a change to the format of the family.
+Divorce is legal.
+But it is also financial and emotional, and you have options.
 One route is to engage in a litigious divorce which only elevates the hostility.
-And, it leaves the dialog and the resolution in the hands of others: the attorneys and perhaps the judge.
+It leaves the dialog and the resolution in the hands of others: the attorneys and perhaps a judge.